 Using this language, a chaincode deployer can request that the endorsements for a chaincode be validated against the specified policy.
 NOTE - the default policy requires one signature from a member of the DEFAULT MSP).
-This is used if a policy is not specified in the CLI when instantiating chaincode.
+This is used if a policy is not specified in the CLI.

-The policy can be specified at instantiate time using the -P switch, followed by the policy.
+The policy can be specified at deploy time using the -P switch, followed by the policy.